Pull-Ups vs. Chin-Ups: Which is the Ultimate Upper Body Builder?

 How can I progress with pull-ups and chin-ups?

-To progress, you can gradually increase the number of repetitions, sets, or add weight (using a weight belt or weighted vest).
+To progress, you can gradually increase the number of repetitions, sets, or add weight (using a dip belt or weighted vest).
 You can also incorporate advanced variations, such as L-sit pull-ups, wide grip pull-ups, or one-arm chin-ups.
 Also, weightlifting straps can be a good tool to help with the weights, and do not be afraid to incorporate progressive overload on these exercises.

 Can I perform pull-ups and chin-ups every day?